 - Do I want primary colors or more obscure colors?

-Once you have an idea what direction to go with your color scheme, consider the following:
+Once you have an idea of what direction to go with your color scheme, consider the following:

 - Do my color choices too closely resemble another company, a sports team, etc?